0xLet/SwiftUIKit/documentation/Label.md

 ### `headline(_:)`

+Creates a UILabel with the font of .headline

 ``` swift
 class func headline(_ text: String) -> Label
 ```

 ### `subheadline(_:)`

+Creates a UILabel with the font of .subheadline

 ``` swift
 class func subheadline(_ text: String) -> Label